 Dispose of Waste Properly

 Pack it in, pack it out.
 Inspect your campsite, food preparation areas, and rest areas for trash or spilled foods.
 Pack out all trash, leftover food and litter.

-Apple cores, banana and orange peels, and other food scraps, do not decompose easily in this climate.
+Food scraps do not decompose easily in this climate.
 Littered food scraps can also lure wildlife dangerously close to roads and trails.

 Utilize toilet facilities whenever possible.
 Otherwise, deposit solid human waste in catholes dug 6 to 8 inches deep, at least 200 feet from water, camp and trails.
 Cover and disguise the cathole when finished.

 Leave What You Find